Tommy Eichenberg

-Early life and high school career
+Early life

 Eichenberg grew up in Cleveland, Ohio and attended Saint Ignatius High School.
 As a senior, Eichenberg was named first team All-Ohio after making 126 tackles with eight sacks, 23 tackles for loss, and five passes broken up.
 He initially committed to play college football at Boston College, but re-opened his recruitment during his senior year.
 Eichenberg ultimately signed to play at Ohio State over offers from Michigan, Michigan State, Iowa, and Kentucky.
+He was a 4-star recruit.

 College career

 Eichenberg redshirted his true freshman year after playing in four games.
 Eichenberg was named a starter at linebacker entering his junior year.
 He finished the season second on the team with 64 tackles.
-Eichenberg was named the defensive MVP of the 2022 Rose Bowl after making 17 total tackles as Ohio State beat Utah 48-45.
+Eichenberg was named the defensive MVP of the 2022 Rose Bowl after making 17 total tackles as Ohio State beat Utah 48–45.

+Professional career

+Eichenberg was selected in the fifth round with the 148th overall pick in the 2024 NFL draft by the Las Vegas Raiders.

 Personal life

 Eichenberg's older brother, Liam, played college football at Notre Dame and currently plays in the National Football League for the Miami Dolphins.